asekerefe/Expandicon/README.md

 ![Preview ConsolePanel](https://raw.github.com/asekerefe/Expandicon/master/screenshot/ConsolePanel.png)

-Expandicon comes with a console panel prefab which handles IO operations.
-To use it, import the package.
-Then, create a layer named GUI.
+Expandicon comes with a console panel prefab which handles IO operations and prints output messages from Console.

+To use it in your projects:
+- import the package.
+- create a layer named GUI.
+- set the culling mask of your cameras to ignore GUI layer

 In order to start using Expandicon to manage your variables or GameObjects runtime, you should register them to the console.

 Variables